 The following image shows the print head end of the fiber Bowden tube.

-Do not remove the PTFE (plastic part) from the metal inserts on the extruder.
-Replacement Fiber Bowden Tubes are shipped as an assembly with the metal tube already on it.
-Removal of the tube from the metal insert will require a full Bowden Tube replacement.
+Do not remove the PTFE (flexible plastic tube) from the metal inserts on the fiber Bowden tube.
+Replacement fiber Bowden tubes are shipped as an assembly with the metal tube already attached.
+Removal of the tube from the metal insert will require a full Bowden tube replacement.

 Remove the Fiber Bowden Tube

 Note: Take care not to discard any hardware you remove during this procedure, as you may need it during the reinstallation.

 Unload the fiber filament from the Bowden tube.
 For more information, see Unload Fiber.

 - Undo the fiber tube nut at the print head and detach the fiber Bowden tube from the print head.
 Let it hang freely.

 - Use the supplied 2mm hex key to slightly loosen the top left socket head cap screw on the fiber extruder.

 Note: Do not unscrew the screw all the way.
 It should require no more than one full turn to loosen.